IcyChlorine/md2tex/README.md

 + Inline code sectors(they will be left unchanged, and there's plan to support it in future versions)
 + lines begin with "### " in code environment will be falsefully recognized as section
 + Special math environment , such as `\beign{align}` in multiline formulas
-+ dollars, percentge and sharp signs in plain text cannot be correctly converted into escaped ones in latex
 + italic and bold environments that interleaves with each other(even in typora this cannot be correctly recognized, actually)

 ### Some additional notes